1. Choose an open access journal

 Find research funders' open access policies on the Sherpa Juliet website

 There are some publishers acting unethically especially when it comes to OA journal publishing.
-Predatory journals may have these common issues:
+The following common signs of predatory journals may help you identify these journals:

-You may like to read the following recent studies on the issues of the increasing number of predatory open access articles:
+You may like to read the following recent studies on the issues of the increasing number of predatory open access journals:

 Benefits of OA publishing: